morlandi/django-encrypted-json-fields/README.md

 ## Getting Started

-> $ pip install django-encrypted-model-fields
+> $ pip install django-encrypted-json-fields

 Add "encrypted_model_fields" to your INSTALLED_APPS setting like this:

     INSTALLED_APPS = (
         ...
-        'encrypted_model_fields',
+        'encrypted_json_fields',
     )

-`django-encrypted-model-fields` expects the encryption key to be specified using `FIELD_ENCRYPTION_KEY` in your project's `settings.py` file.
+`django-encrypted-json-fields` expects the encryption key to be specified using `FIELD_ENCRYPTION_KEY` in your project's `settings.py` file.
 For example, to load it from the local environment: